The Devil and Daniel Webster (film): Parodies

 The Simpsons featured a comedic spoof of The Devil and Daniel Webster in the 1993 episode "Treehouse of Horror IV".
-It was called The Devil and Homer Simpson and included a court case including "American betrayers", including the 1976 Philadelphia Flyers.
+It was called The Devil and Homer Simpson and included a court case including "American betrayers", again including Benedict Arnold and Blackbeard but this time with John Wilkes Booth, Lizzie Borden, John Dilinger, Richard Nixon and the 1976 Philadelphia Flyers.
 The devil was played by Ned Flanders.